Bearded dragon brumation explained

 It is usually best to just leave your Bearded dragon to do their own thing if they start to brumate.
 The main thing to do is ensure they have a constant supply of fresh water as normal and keep their enclosure clean, which is a little easier during this period since they produce less waste.

 You should also reduce the basking temperatures and daylight hours that you currently provide.
-Say for example you offer 10-12 hours of UV and heat currently, you could reduce this by turning it off two hours earlier to simulate the shorter days and cooler temperatures that wild Bearded dragons would experience.
+Say for example you offer 10-12 hours of UVB and heat currently, you could reduce this by turning it off two hours earlier to simulate the shorter days and cooler temperatures that wild Bearded dragons would experience.

 You can then continue to reduce the light and heat gradually over the coming days and weeks until you completely turn it off.

-Although there are no set rules for caring for your beardie during brumation, one rule to live by during this period is to try and disturb them as little as possible.
+Although there are no set rules for caring for your Beardie during brumation, one rule to live by during this period is to try and disturb them as little as possible.

 Can I force my Bearded dragon to go into brumation?